lwhite1/dabooDb/README.md

 ## The Features
 What makes dabuDB different from, say, a standard Java TreeMap?

-* The data is persistent and durable in the event of a shutdown or crash
+* Data is persistent and durable in the event of a shutdown or crash
 * Both in-process (embedded) and client-server modes
 * In client server mode, all communication is handled transparently
 * Transactions on all batch operations
 * Optimistic Locking, so it can be safely used by more than one client
 * Compression and encryption of documents for improved performance and security
+* Pre-write data validation using JSR 349 annotations on documents
+* Built-in backup and restore
 * It is extremely flexible: You can select or create plugins for:
     * Storage technology
     * Transaction logging